-- A. New development in Wickham Market parish will be focused within the settlement boundary of Wickham Market village and on the site allocations in Policies WICK12 to WICK13 as identified on the Policies Map. - B. New developments of up to 110 dwellings will be supported within the site allocations at land at Old School Farm (up to 85 dwellings) and land at Simon's Cross (up to 25 dwellings), in accordance with the requirements as outlined in Policies WICK1 and WICK2.
-These numbers reflect the density of developments which are consistent with existing development within Wickham Market. - C. Housing developments should provide a mix of dwellings in accordance with relevant policies contained in the Local Plan.
-The Parish Council fully support the Local Plan where it proposes that, for proposals of 10 units or more, at least 50% of the dwellings will need to meet the requirements for accessible and adaptable dwellings under Part M4 (2) of the Building Regulations. - D. Development will be expected to address the following key matters: - the provision of new housing which addresses evidence-based needs as set out in the Wickham Market Housing Needs Assessment. - the provision of key infrastructure including pedestrian access to the village centre, additional car parking serving the village centre, community facilities, utilities, and public realm improvements, through direct provision and/or developer contributions (including Community Infrastructure Levy and/or Section 106) as directed in the relevant policies. - high quality design of buildings and layouts which include high quality natural landscaping in order to retain the rural character and physical structure of Wickham Market, conserving, and where possible, enhancing the historic environment.
+- A. New development in the Wickham Market Neighbourhood Plan area will be focused within the settlement boundary of Wickham Market village and on the site allocations in Policies WICK12 to WICK13 as identified on the Policies Map. - B. New developments of up to 110 dwellings will be supported within the site allocations at land at Old School Farm (up to 85 dwellings) and land at Simon's Cross (up to 25 dwellings), in accordance with the requirements as outlined in Policies WICK1 and WICK2.
+These numbers reflect the density of developments which are consistent with existing development within Wickham Market. - C. Housing developments should provide a mix of dwellings in accordance with relevant policies contained in the Local Plan. - D. As appropriate to their scale, nature and location, development proposals should address the following matters: - the provision of new housing which addresses evidence-based needs as set out in the Wickham Market Housing Needs Assessment. - the provision of key infrastructure including pedestrian access to the village centre, additional car parking serving the village centre, community facilities, utilities, and public realm improvements, through direct provision and/or developer contributions (including Community Infrastructure Levy and/or Section 106) as directed in the relevant policies. - high quality design of buildings and layouts which include high quality natural landscaping in order to retain the rural character and physical structure of Wickham Market, conserving, and where possible, enhancing the historic environment.